“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Still, even sealed hardwood floors must be cleaned as quickly and as thoroughly as possible after an accident.

-To clean hardwood floors, wipe up any visible urine, then thoroughly clean using a pet stain remover made especially for hardwood floors, like Simple Solution Hardwood Stain & Odor Remover.
+To clean hardwood floors, wipe up any visible urine, then thoroughly clean using a pet stain remover made especially for hardwood floors.
 Be sure to follow cleaning product instructions carefully to avoid further damage to hardwood flooring.

 No matter which type of flooring you have in your home, thoroughly cleaning your pet’s urine with a cleaner made especially for the unique properties of pet stains and odors will ensure a fresh-smelling, clean home and will help prevent future accidents in the same location.